pournasserian/FluentCMS/README.md

 ### Prerequisites
 - .NET 8.0 SDK or later
 - Visual Studio 2022 or Visual Studio Code
-- Database of your choice (MongoDB, LiteDB, SQL Server, or SQLite)
+- Database of your choice (MongoDB, LiteDB, PostgreSQL, MySQL, SQL Server, or SQLite)

 ### Setup